 Membership.
-The RA, in coordination with the NRR Office Director, will decide when to establish the restart panel, the composition of the restart panel, who will fill the co-chair positions, and the responsibilities of the restart panel (see Section).
+The RA, in coordination with the NRR Office Director, will decide when to establish the restart panel, the composition of the restart panel, who will fill the co-chair positions, and the responsibilities of the restart panel (see Section 05.16).
 The restart panel will ensure that the NRC staff conducts its licensing and regulatory activities in a risk-informed manner that provides reasonable assurance of adequate protection of public health and safety, promotes the common defense and security, and protects the environment.

-The restart panel will typically consist of the following individuals, or those in similar positions depending on the reasons for shutdown and and the operational phase (e.g., decommissioning) of the facility:
+The restart panel will typically consist of the following individuals, or those in similar positions depending on the reasons for shutdown and restart and the current operational phase (e.g., decommissioning) of the facility:

 Co-chairs: